Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Introduction

-\item We address the new task of \textbf{camouflaged instance segmentation} and analyze in-depth challenges of the problem.
-To our best knowledge, it is the first time that camouflaged instance segmentation is formally defined and explored.
-Finding camouflaged instances in scenes is a useful task and it can be an interesting problem for the community.
-A few existing work can perform only camouflaged object segmentation, but no work can at instance-level.
+\item We address a new task of \textbf{camouflaged instance segmentation in-the-wild} and analyze in depth the challenges of performing this task.
+To the best of our knowledge, this is the first work defining and exploring camouflaged instance segmentation.
+Finding camouflaged instances in a scene is a useful task, and it should be an interesting problem for the computer vision community.
+A few methods have been reported that can perform camouflaged object segmentation, but none can perform instance-level segmentation.
+In addition, they are based on the assumption that camouflaged objects are always present in an image; in contrast, our proposed method performs segmentation on unrestricted images without any assumption.

 \item We present a new image dataset to promote the task of camouflaged instance segmentation.
-Our newly constructed \textbf{Cam}ouflaged \textbf{O}bject Plus Plus (\textbf{CAMO++}) dataset, extended from our preliminary CAMO dataset~\cite{ltnghia-CVIU2019}, consists of 5500 images of human and more than 80 animal species, including 2700 camouflage images and 2800 non-camouflage images.
-All images are hierarchically annotated with bounding-box, meta-category labels, fined-category labels, instance-level labels.
-Pixel-wise ground-truths are manually annotated for all instances in each image.
+Our newly constructed \textbf{Cam}ouflaged \textbf{O}bject Plus Plus (\textbf{CAMO++}) dataset, extended from our preliminary CAMO dataset~\cite{ltnghia-CVIU2019}, consists of $5,500$ images of people and more than 90 animal species, with 2700 camouflage images and 2800 non-camouflage images.
+All images are hierarchically annotated with meta-category labels, fine-category labels, bounding boxes, and instance-level masks.
+Pixel-wise ground truths were manually annotated for all instances in each image.

-\item We provide a benchmark suite for the task of camouflaged instance segmentation.
-In particular, we conduct extensive evaluation of state-of-the-art instance segmentation methods in various scenarios.
-We further provide in-depth analysis over the experiments.
-The CAMO++ dataset, evaluation suite, and benchmark will be made available on our website along with the publication\footnote{\href{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}}. \end{itemize}
+\item We provide a benchmark suite for the camouflaged instance segmentation task.
+In particular, we present the results of an extensive evaluation of state-of-the-art instance segmentation methods in various scenarios.
+We further provide an in-depth analysis of the experiments.
+The CAMO++ dataset, evaluation suite, and benchmark will be made available on our website along with paper publication\footnote{\href{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}{https://sites.google.com/view/ltnghia/research/camo\_plus\_plus}}.

+\item We present a camouflage fusion learning (CFL) framework for camouflaged instance segmentation that leverages the advantages of state-of-the-art methods in camouflaged instance segmentation.